onur-zengin/python-cisco-iosxr/README.md

     OR

-    - There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk
+    - There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the risk factor (ratio of the actual PNI egress to usable PNI egress capacity) to be equal or greater than the configured rising_threshold:
-      factor:

     ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED